 - Stony Creek

-- MTB trails are closed to all biking when snow is present and XC skiing is possible.
+- MTB trails are open for fat biking when snow is present but not on two track where XC skiing is possible.

 - Trolly trails are open for fat biking.